• Facebook

 Why My Homeschooled Kids Are Not Given the Choice to Go to Public School

-August 12, 2016 | 12 Comments
+October 30, 2023 | 12 Comments

 This post may contain affiliate links.
 For more information, please see my full disclosure policy.

-Extreme homeschooling or parenting is not my style, but I do strive for being a balanced parent, which I feel is much more challenging than setting fast and hard rules.
-What does that have to do with why my homeschooled kids are not given the choice to go to public school?
+However, I do strive for being a balanced parent, which I feel is much more challenging than setting fast and hard rules.

-Let me back up and explain first how your childhood affects your current parenting and homeschooling style.
+Let me back up and explain first that your childhood affects your current parenting and homeschooling style.

 Oh sure, my parents made their fair share of parenting mistakes, like any parent will, but extreme, dictatorship-like decisions based on my parents’ personal whims was not one of them.